skoc3r/Data-Science-Projects/README.md

 # Data Science Projects

-This repository contains a collection of machine learning projects that demonstrate various skills in data analysis, modeling, and deployment.
+This repository contains a collection of Data Science projects that demonstrate various skills in data analysis, modeling, and deployment.

 ## Projects